 The following is a five-year budget to implement the on-demand programs.
 Funding these programs is a challenge since there are limited new revenue opportunities.
 Public-private partnerships is a potential revenue source to fund these programs.
-For example, having the Downtown Business Alliance (DBA) pay for late night trips or the J.C.
-Montoya Senior Center to help pay for trips within Thorpe Loop.
 Otherwise, according to peer city research, majority of agencies used local funds to pay for on-demand programs.
-The local funds include savings from eliminated fixed-route service, local sales tax, and fare recovery.
+The local funds include savings from eliminated fixed-route service and local sales tax.